-I have made the broth using two different methods: by adding embellishments to canned chicken broth and by making from-scratch using pork bones and shrimp shells.
+I have made the broth using two different methods: by adding embellishments to canned chicken broth and by making it from scratch using pork bones and shrimp shells.
 Both are equally delicious but slightly different.
-The former is quicker to make while the latter takes longer.
-I find that canned broths vary in clarity and can be muddied in color.
+The former is quicker to make, while the latter takes longer.
+I find that canned broths vary in clarity and can be muddied in color.ย

 For this soup, I prefer a clear broth.
-The broth in these pictures, as you can see, is clear and therefore is the homemade version.
+The broth in these pictures, as you can see, is clear and, therefore, is the homemade version.
 It requires a little bit of TLC, cooking at a gentle simmer…undisturbed.
-The surface needs to be skimmed to rid of impurities, and the finished broth requires straining.
+The surface needs to be skimmed to get rid of impurities, and the finished broth requires straining.
 But the result is a delicate, tasty, and clear broth.
-It is worth the effort if you want to put in the time as it allows you to customize the flavor to complement the stuffed wontons, and all of the ingredients used are fresh.
+It is worth the effort if you want to put in the time, as it allows you to customize the flavor to complement the stuffed wontons, and all of the ingredients used are fresh.
 I have provided instructions for making both versions below.

 Recommended supply: